deXcripter/CS-University/README.md

 # CS-University

-A repository of all my academic courses for computer science in my department
+A repository of all my academic courses for computer science department

 ## 400 Level